terminusdb/terminusdb/CONTRIBUTING.md

 3. Go to the directory `cd terminus-server`.
 4. Run `docker run -it --mount type=bind,source="$(pwd)",target=/app/terminusdb -p 6363:6363 --rm  terminusdb/terminus-server:latest`
    inside the terminus-server directory.
 It will mount the current sources to the Docker container.
-5. Run `make` inside the swipl console after you changed the code.
+5. Run `make.` inside the swipl console after you changed the code.

 ## Coding conventions